-No. A vehicle is considered a Total Loss when the repair costs exceed the insurance companies determined value of the vehicle.
-Today’s vehicles are built UNIBODY (frame/body as one) construction.
+No. A vehicle is considered a Total Loss when the repair costs exceed the insurance company's determined value of the vehicle.
+Today’s vehicles are built in UNIBODY (frame/body as one) fashion.
 Our highly skilled and trained technicians, with the aid of our state-of-the-art computer measuring and fixture systems can return your vehicle to its original factory specifications.
 If a frame or structure section is damaged beyond repair, that part(s) can simply be replaced.

 Today's modern factory finishes incorporate multiple layers of highly specialized paint.
-We have made a major investment in the finest paint systems available and constantly upgrade with newer technology and equipment to ensure that each vehicle’s paint matches like the factory.
+We have made a major investment in the finest paint systems available and constantly upgrade with newer technology and equipment to ensure that each vehicle’s paint matches according to factory specifications.
 We take special pride in our ability to match factory finishes as the major step in the restoration process.

 No. The Collision Industry as a region is somewhat regulated by what is called “Prevailing Rates”.
 Our Rates for body and paint repairs are the same as our neighbors in the St. Louis region, whether it is a smaller shop or a large shop.
 Please keep in mind that some of our specialized repairs require a very different approach to the repair process and are very manufacturer driven which require specialized training, certifications, and equipment to even be able to work on the vehicle.

 CAN I HAVE OTHER SERVICE WORK DONE ON MY CAR WHILE IT IS IN THE BODY SHOP?